project-akri/akri/docs/opcua-demo.md

    then will display a log of the values on a web application, showing outliers in red and normal values in green.

 The following steps need to be completed to run the demo:
-1. Setting up a single-node cluster with MicroK8s
+1. Setting up a single-node cluster
 1. (Optional) Creating X.509 v3 Certificates for the servers and Akri broker and storing them in a Kubernetes Secret
 1. Creating two OPC UA Servers
 1. Running Akri